mariushobbhahn/mariushobbhahn.github.io/subscribe.md

 subtitle: You can unsubscribe whenever you want!
 ---

-I decided to discontinue the email subscription because I didn't use it continuously.
-You can just <a href='https://twitter.com/MariusHobbhahn'>follow me on Twitter</a> to see my latests post.
+I decided to discontinue the email subscription .
+You can <a href='https://twitter.com/MariusHobbhahn'>follow me on Twitter</a> instead.

 <!-- Begin Mailchimp Signup Form
 <link href="//cdn-images.mailchimp.com/embedcode/classic-10_7.css" rel="stylesheet" type="text/css">